1992 Italian Grand Prix: Qualifying report

-Nigel Mansell took his eleventh pole position of the season in his Williams-Renault, with Ayrton Senna alongside him on the front row in his McLaren-Honda.
-On Ferrari's home soil, Jean Alesi took third, ahead of Riccardo Patrese in the second Williams.
-Gerhard Berger was fifth in the second McLaren, with Michael Schumacher sixth in the Benetton.
-The top ten was completed by Ivan Capelli in the second Ferrari, Thierry Boutsen in the Ligier, Martin Brundle in the second Benetton and Bertrand Gachot for Larrousse.
+Nigel Mansell took his eleventh pole position of the season in his Williams-Renault by 0.6 seconds from Ayrton Senna's McLaren-Honda.
+On Ferrari's home soil, Jean Alesi took third and Ivan Capelli seventh; between them were Mansell's teammate Riccardo Patrese, Senna's teammate Gerhard Berger, and Michael Schumacher's Benetton.
+The top ten was completed by Thierry Boutsen in the Ligier, Martin Brundle in the other Benetton and Bertrand Gachot tenth in Larrousse's best qualifying performance of the season.

-The two non-qualifiers were Christian Fittipaldi of Minardi, and Jordan driver Stefano Modena.
+The Jordans, with their underpowered Yamaha engines, struggled with Maurício Gugelmin coming 26th after an engine failure on Saturday morning, and Stefano Modena failing to qualify.
+Modena was joined in non-qualification by Christian Fittipaldi's Minardi.